kylpo/notes/dev/Web-vs-Native.md

   - ["Updated: The mobile web in 2017, **now with web fonts!**"](https://twitter.com/markdalgleish/status/879144162389393409)
   - ![](https://pbs.twimg.com/media/DDNYuuVVoAAasvH.jpg)
 - [Leland Richardson on Twitter: "randomly looking for some blackjack games on phone and on web... becomes painfully obvious why the web is losing to native mobile"](https://twitter.com/intelligibabble/status/881958748985581568)
+- "Is the web ever going to support multiline-text truncation?
+(Don't @ me about the broken mess that is -webkit-line-clamp)" - [Necolas](https://twitter.com/necolas/status/885150869448085504)

 ## Pros
 - ["Available anywhere, on-demand, low storage, low power use, etc. These are things both users and companies want from apps.
 Web nearly there"](https://twitter.com/necolas/status/850437592285708288)